OuchengLiu/LLM-Misalign-Climate-Change/README.md

-# Gaps in LLM Development on Socio-scientific Issues

-## Insights from a Climate Change Case Study — Code Repository
+# LLM Benchmark-User Need Misalignment for Climate Change

 This repository contains the official code for the paper:

-> **Gaps in LLM Development on Socio-scientific Issues: Insights from a Climate Change Case Study**
+> **LLM Benchmark-User Need Misalignment for Climate Change**

 > 📄 Paper link: #TODO